reddyprashanthn/netflix-gpt/README.md

 - Multi-language Feature in out APP
 - Integrated with Gemeni AI to get movie suggestion
 - Memotiazation is impleneted to reduce Newtork Call
-- Fetach Trailer & Info for Movie card.
+- Fetach Trailer & Info for Movie card
 - Custom Hook for Movie info
+- Made Site Responsive for mobile device

 # Features